-Jonathan Stepansky LPC, CCMHC, ACS
+Jonathan Stepansky LPC, LMHC, ACS

 For over fifteen years, I have dedicated my career as a mental health provider to support those who have been carrying intense emotional distress throughout their lives for a variety of reasons.
 My clinical experience includes life adjustments/transitions, the development of personal identities, and the effective management of mental health conditions.
 My clinical approach values a mutual partnership which is uniquely defined by the therapeutic relationship and process.